 Happy New Year!
 2020 was an eventful year that made “logistics” a household name.
+In this December 2020 issue, we will discuss reefer spot rates, class 8 truck sales, and an outlook on diesel.
 As restaurants closed nationwide and retailers struggled to keep shelves stocked, we witnessed a shift in consumer buying towards eCommerce.
 Foodservice inventories were not moving, retail demand increased, coupled with a surge in direct to consumer activity resulted in minimal warehouse capacity nationally.
 Many smaller carriers opted to park their trucks this summer, resulting in fewer trucks on the road, driving rates up and affecting transportation budgets for shippers.
 What can we expect this year?
-Many agree that once the COVID vaccine is available to everyone, we could see a renaissance and economic boom; there is plenty of pent-up demand as we get “back to normal.”
+Many agree that once the COVID vaccine is available to everyone, we could see a renaissance and economic boom; there is plenty of pent up demand as we get “back to normal.”
 Welcome to the third issue of The Cold Front, presented by RLS Logistics, the Cold Chain Experts!
+We proudly offer nationwide cold storage warehousing, less than truckload shipping, truckload transportation and eCommerce fulfillment cold chain solutions.
 The Cold Front is a monthly summary highlighting pertinent cold chain market data in one concise location.
 As cold chain experts, we want to ensure that you have the data you need to make better decisions to fuel your growth.
 We hope you find this information useful!
 If you would like data on your specific market, click the button below.

 Reefer Spot Rates